 Addiction to gambling is a disease.
 Perhaps a man-made disease, but a disease nonetheless.
 It takes over your mind and consumes your body.
 It takes over your persona and makes you do unspeakable things in pro of cash to gamble.
 Much like drug addiction does to you.

 At the time of death, Isaac Kappy was suffering from an array of mental disorders, coupled with an extreme drug use and drug addiction.
 He tried reaching out for help, and his pleas were overlooked by everyone.
 Kappy committed suicide.
-It is my believe that he did so not only to quench the demons populating over his mind, but out of a sense of deep remorse and regret for what he had done to other people.
+It is my belief that he did so not only to quench the demons populating over his mind but out of a sense of deep remorse and regret for what he had done to other people.

 Isaac Kappy was not a bad man.
 He wasn’t a great man either, but he wasn’t terrible.
 The last year of his life saw him mixed in a variety of extreme situations that, coupled with his own mental state of affairs, drove him to suicide.
-Isaac Kappy was 42 years old at the time of his dead.
-Sadly, he is going to be remembered for what he choose to do with his last year, rather than the previous 41 years of his life.
+Isaac Kappy was 42 years old at the time of his death.
+Sadly, he is going to be remembered for what he choosed to do with his last year, rather than the previous 41 years of his life.
 Nobody is going to look at what he did previous to that, the people he helped, the conversations he had.

 In a sad, pathetic way, it made me think of my own death.
 The fact that when I do, I’ll be nothing but a mockery on Twitter’s timelines and a trending hashtag, along with a variety of people claiming to have known the real me, my emotions and my intentions.

 It bothers me terribly.
 It has been bothering me since I heard of Kappy’s death and took notice of how people were reacting online.
 He was troubled.
 He messed up.
 He conned people out of money and he took advantage of others.
 I understand the lack of sympathy from most people.
-But the truth is, I understand Kappy because I can relate to his frame of mind in many levels, not just separately, but together.
+But the truth is, I understand Kappy because I can relate to his frame of mind on many levels, not just separately, but together.
 And at the end, Kappy didn’t die for any great cause.
 It was his own guilt and remorse that drove him to it.

 When I heard of Kappy’s dead I was dazed enough by the news that my own internal feelings were eclipsed and put aside.
 Last night I began venting my frustration.
 Today, I have been sitting here for the last six hours crying for a man I barely knew, while I write a few kind words from a perspective nobody is considering.

 We are all so quick to pass judgment.
 We are all so quick to think we know everything about a person’s life based on a few live-streams and a few misdeeds.
 I seem to be the only one thinking about the man himself.
-His problems, his developments, his desires and his feelings.
+His problems, his developments, his desires, and his feelings.

 In a somewhat twisted way born out of common experiences, I cared for him.
 I still do.
 I care enough to cry over him.
 I care enough to cry over the fact that a sad, lonely and depressed man took his own life, and nobody seemed to care enough about it to give it a second thought as to why.
 Everybody is trying to politicize his dead, and nobody is giving a second thought as to what drove him there, or what he is leaving behind.